 Pandorabots provides the base bot Rosie as a template for creating your own.
 Rosie is available on Github, and is a set of AIML and AIML 2.0 files which can form the base for any chatbot project.

 There are no limits on your use of the Pandorabots platform.
-The most notable bots built with this service are Mitsuku (a conversational bot with millions of users that is available on the web as well as in Skype and Kik messenger) and ALICE (like Mitsuku, also an NLP bot that provides human-like conversations using heuristic patterns).
+The most notable bot built with this service is Mitsuku - a conversational bot with millions of users that is available on the web as well as in Skype and Kik messenger.

 2. Services you don’t need to write a single line of code for

 Chatfuel is one of the brightest examples of chatbot building services that require no coding.
 With the help of Chatfuel, you can build a bot for Facebook Messenger or Telegram for free.

 Creating bots with Chatfuel is similar to building with LEGOs.
 You set rules step by step in a graphical user interface.
 You don’t need to write any code, and the Chatfuel team claims that your code will be maintained by them automatically.

 With a Chatfuel bot you can send news, collect feedback, receive and answer questions and share content libraries — from GIFs to full business documents.
 You just have to plug in your own data streams.

 The Chatfuel service is used by Uber, TechCrunch, National Geographic, Product Hunt, and other well-known companies.